In the vast space of physics, we live on a small "island" that is compatible with humans.

 Even if AI companies successfully build safe and aligned AGI, this does not prevent the bigger competitive landscape of AGI versus AGI from pushing humans to the side.

-When only they can push each other, things get intense.
+However, when only they can push each other, things get intense.

 More about that later.